• Skip to main content

 Other Options if You’re Not Covered

 There are two important things to remember here.
 First, you can get coverage for your braces or clear aligner treatment if you have Guardian dental insurance.
 Second, that coverage depends on your specific plan.
-Guardian actually appears more flexible with their orthodontic coverage than some of their competitors, especially considering their partnership with byte to cover home aligner treatment.
-If you’re considering byte, their insurance team will handle your communications, paperwork, and claims, so reach out to get started.
+Even though Guardian doesn’t include adult orthodontic benefits in many of their plans, the plans that offer it seem somewhat flexible, especially considering their partnership with Byte to cover home aligner treatment.
+If you’re considering Byte, their insurance team will handle your communications, paperwork, and claims, so reach out to get started.

 Above all else, make sure you know the details of your plan so you’ll have a good idea of your coverage details, limits, and potential expenses.